Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What can you do?

 All these can take a toll on you and your family.
-If the car accident was the result of someone’s carelessness, you need to know that you should not shoulder all the expenses yourself.
-Call one of our Eason & Tambornini lawyers so we can explain to you the legal process involving radiating pain and car accidents.
+If the car accident resulted from someone’s carelessness, you must know you should not shoulder all the expenses yourself.
+Please call one of our Eason & Tambornini lawyers so we can explain to you the legal process that involves radiating pain and car accidents.
 We’ll help you understand how a vehicular collision can cause radiating pain, radiculopathy, and muscle spasms after a car accident, how they feel, and what you can do.
-Our Eason & Tambornini car accident attorneys are just a phone call away, so arrange an appointment with us to learn more about radiating pain from a car accident.
+Our Eason & Tambornini auto accident attorneys Sacramento are just a phone call away, so arrange an appointment with us to learn more about radiating pain from a car accident.